kindlychung/colone/README.md

 # Todo

+* Validate total number of columns.
-* Extend into arbitrary column selection, or even multiple columns.
+* Extend into multiple columns.